nottledim/occusim/README.md

 # Description

-OccuSim is a versatile Occupation Simulator for the [AppDaemon](https://github.com/acockburn/appdaemon) Platform.
+This is a fork of Occupation Simulator for the [AppDaemon](https://github.com/acockburn/appdaemon) Platform.
+OccuSim is a versatile Occupation Simulator.
+This fork changes the way random events are created and set up.

 # Installation